-216 Trends
+216 Trends 1 credit hour

 Offered summer session.
 Fifteen hours of lecture.
-Fee: \$85.00.
+Fee: \$90.00.

 This course is intertwined with Practicum I and II in which various aspects of physical therapy encountered clinically by the students are explored for relevancy and future professional implications.
 This course also includes licensing exam preparation among other assignments.